ArielOrtizBobea/arielortizbobea.github.io/pages/advising.md

 These programs have different admissions criteria.
 Please consult the respective websites for more details.

-The AEM, PAM and ECON PhD programs are fully funded and admissions decisions are made by a committee and not by individual faculty.
+The AEM, PAM and ECON PhD programs are fully funded and admission decisions are made by a committee and not by individual faculty.
 The NRE PhD program is largely externally funded; prospective students typically secure some external support before applying (e.g. Fulbright scholarship).

 ## Postdocs